invesdwin/invesdwin-context-matlab/README.md

 # invesdwin-context-matlab
 Integrate Matlab, Octave and Scilab functionality with these modules for the [invesdwin-context](https://github.com/subes/invesdwin-context) module system.
+All scripting modules provide unified bidirectional communication between Java and the respective scripting language.
+See test cases for examples on how to implement your script integrations.

 ## Maven